-Once you get permission from your landlord, ask for an official subleasing contract.
+Once you get permission from your landlord to sublet your apartment, ask for an official subleasing contract.
 You can also find templates online.
 Regardless of what your contract looks like, it’s important to get the agreement in writing.
 You can always refer back to the contract if you encounter issues later.

 Include dozens of details about your apartment, including: